-- J 2.4.1 The members of the Board of Directors were selected in a transparent manner, and information pertaining to the candidates were disclosed at least five days before the General Meeting.
-Yes - J 2.4.2 The composition and headcount of the boards complies with the stipulations of point 2.4.2.
-Yes - J 2.4.3 In the orientation program of the Company, newly elected non-executive board members were able to learn about the structure and operation of the Company and their tasks as board members.
-Yes
+J 2.4.2 The composition and headcount of the boards complies with the stipulations of point 2.4.2.

+J 2.4.3 In the orientation program of the Company, newly elected non-executive board members were able to learn about the structure and operation of the Company and their tasks as board members.